cookiengineer/anet-a8-upgrades/README.md

 [this picture](./instructions/mainboard.jpg).

-**IMPORTANT**: The connectors for the power cables of the heatbed and extruder are of not-so-good quality, it is important that you connect the cables with some space to the insulation.
+**IMPORTANT**: The connectors for the power cables of the heatbed and extruder on the mainboard are of bad quality, it is important that you connect the cables with some space to the insulation.
 Otherwise your cable insulation will overheat and burn down.

 The [printing quality troubleshooting guide](./instructions/quality-troubleshooting-guide.pdf) is also available in case some prints are deformed or broken.

-**1: Install Belt Tensioners, Belt Holders and Z-Wobble Fixes**
+**1: Belt Tensioners, Belt Holders, GT2 Belts and Z-Wobble Fixes**

 If you can't use another printer, print these parts and immediately upgrade the Anet A8 afterwards, so that later